MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 #### Back in the periphery contract (UniswapV2Router02.sol) {#back-in-the-periphery-contract-uniswapv2router02-sol}

-9. Perform any necessary cleanup (for example, burn WETH tokens to get back ETH to send the trader)
+9. Perform any necessary cleanup (for example, burn WETH tokens to get back NEPH to send the trader)

 ### Add Liquidity {#add-liquidity-flow}